ttoscanoqui/Arduino-Raspbian-serial/README.md

         This code, adquiere signals by serial sending from an arduino, and upload to thingspeak service.
         This is a simple IoT project, that use free code to monitored values in differents process.

-### NOTE: you can create multiple networks configuration in the supplicant archive.
+### NOTE: you can create multiple networks configuration in the supplicant file.